-Health and Wellbeing
+8. Health and Wellbeing

 - Sleeping patterns away from home

 - Administration of Medication

 - Health issues food likes, dislikes or allergies, healthy eating

-- Personal hygiene, going to the toilet - Emotional wellbeing - Any health needs in relation to disability including physical or sensory impairment or learning disability and what support will be provided. - Equality & Diversity e.g. menu choices; cultural foods
+- Personal hygiene, going to the toilet

+- Emotional wellbeing

+- Any health needs in relation to disability including physical or sensory impairment or learning disability and what support will be provided.

+- Equality & Diversity e.g. menu choices; cultural foods

-Health promotion and protection
+Health promotion and protection.

-- At Woodview we recognise the need to take a holistic approach to the children's well-being. - The needs of each young person will be met on an individual basis.
-It is important that, in order to meet identified needs, we work consistently with other agencies in partnership. - Staff and young people will have access to information around health issues, advice for young persons around links to other services. - We actively seek to promote health and well-being and will seek specialist advice wherever necessary e.g. community/school nurses/CAMHS/Abbott nurse (PEG). - Staff will encourage young people to take some responsibility for their own health and assist them to understand the importance of good healthcare. - All young people will have the influence over their daily menus and will be encouraged to choose healthy eating options. - Each child's nutrition is monitored and kept under review. - First aid provision is available within Woodview and staff respond effectively in emergency situations.
+At the home we recognise the need to take a holistic approach to the children's well-being.

+- The needs of each young person will be met on an individual basis.
+It is important that, in order to meet identified needs, we work consistently with other agencies in partnership.
+Abbott Nurse trained staff on PEG feeding in April 2017 to meet the needs of one young person. - Staff and young people will have access to information around health issues, advice for young persons around links to other services. - We actively seek to promote health and well-being and will seek specialist advice wherever necessary e.g. community/school nurses/camhs/Abbott nurse (PEG). - Staff will encourage young people to take some responsibility for their own health and assist them to understand the importance of good healthcare. - All young people will have the influence over their daily menus and will be encouraged to choose healthy eating options. - Each child's nutrition is monitored and kept under review.